BrokenSource/BrokenSource/Website/about/roadmap.md

 I have a pretty decent vision for any **two next weeks** of development, and work based on **priorities** that would give the **most value** and **quality of life** to the Projects.

 - Items may happen out of order, delayed, not at all, and retroactively apply
+- Minor unlisted items may be worked on instead of listed ones

 <hr>